andgineer/sorokin.engineer/posts/en/_posts/2020-03-03-macos_cannon_lbp_1120_driver.md

 #### Windows XP distro

 Microsoft does not support Windows XP.
-In spite of that it still is not free.
-But you can ignore that - this is just some reminders.
+So this is your responsibility how to get your licence.
+I just show how to install in most simple way.

 So we can download Windows XP from Microsoft site.
 [I used this link](https://www.microsoft.com/en-us/download/details.aspx?id=8002).